 The fudge comes together fairly easily, but does require the use of a candy thermometer.
 Evaporated milk is combined with butter and sugar, then heated to create the base before bittersweet and unsweetened chocolate, marshmallow creme, and your favorite nuts (I used walnuts) are mixed in.

 Marshmallow Creme is a marshmallow-like confection with a spreadable, sticky texture.
-If you are unable to locate it or are wanting to avoid some less than natural ingredients, there are plenty of recipes online to make your own (I haven’t personally tried it yet).
+If you are unable to locate it, I have a recipe for Marshmallow Whip to make at home.

 I also made Cervelle de Canuts, Swedish Chocolate-Oatmeal Cookies (Galettes suédoises à l’avoine), and Chocolate Soufflé.